 In a recent employment dispute, IR Advocates assisted a former employee of a construction company.
-The employee had been underpaid his end-of-employment entitlements upon resigning from employment, and had various unauthorised deductions made from his pay.
+The employee had been underpaid his end-of-employment entitlements upon resigning from employment, and had various unauthorised deductions from wages.
 The employee was a leading hand construction worker who had been employed for about 3 years.

 The employment relationship was covered by the Building and Construction General On-Site Award.
 In October 2019, he gave notice of his resignation.
 Following resignation, the employee had concerns that he had been underpaid after comparing his payslips with pay amounts received from the employer.
-The period of underpayment extended over a period of 2 years.
-The employee also had various deductions made to his wages, although these deductions had not been authorised by the employee.
+The period of underpayment of wages extended over a period of 2 years.
+The employee also had various deductions from wages, although these deductions had not been authorised by the employee.

 What deductions can and cannot be taken from an employee’s pay?

 During the course of his employment, the employee had been involved in a minor motor vehicle accident whilst driving the Employer’s motor vehicle.
 The employer deducted the cost of the insurance excess from the employee’s wages to cover the cost of repairs to the motor vehicle.
 This was despite the fact that the employee was not at fault for the accident and that the accident occurred when the employee was performing his ordinary duties.

 Under the Award, the employee was entitled to a meal allowance while working away from home.
 During his employment, the employee was required to work in a remote town for a week.
 He was told to pay for these meals on the company credit card as opposed to being paid living away from home and meal allowances when he was away from home.
 However, purchases made on the company credit card were subsequently deducted from his wages.
 The employer noted that these were “personal expenses”.
 The employer also told him to buy work equipment on the company credit card.
 These expenses were also deducted from his wages.